Five Common Estate Planning Mistakes

 Considering the specifics of your funeral and burial may make you uncomfortable.
 But by planning for them ahead of time, you can ease the burden on your family after your passing.
 This will be a difficult time for your loved ones, and anything you can do now to prepare for it will take some of that painful burden from their shoulders.
 You can also plan for other final arrangements such as end-of-life care.

 When planning for final arrangements, consider describing your desired memorial in writing.
-It will be a relief to your loved ones to know exactly what you wanted rather than being left to guess.
+It will be a relief to your loved ones to know exactly what you want rather than being left to guess.
 All of the documentation concerning your final arrangements can be included in your overall estate plan.

 Neglecting to Name Multiple Beneficiaries